vliz-be-opsci/py-sema/tests/commons/j2/fn-compliance/subyt.md

 * a native numeric format, be it integer or floating-point
 * a native string that can be parsed in one of those

 Any other input case, like:

-* Strings that do fit an understandable numeric format
+* Strings that do not fit an understandable numeric format
 * None, undefined, null, or template-implementation equivalents,
 * lists,
 * dictionaries,
 * other object instances

 is incompatible and will lead to an error (or produce the `fb` value in lenient mode)